13. Weaponsยถ

 handgrenade experiences only half of the gravity experienced by the player.
 In

-addition, recall from Collision that, if the entity friction is not 1,
+addition, recall from Player collision that, if the entity friction is not 1,

 Mode |